Pejiño: Sevilla

 On 26 July 2017, free agent Pejiño signed for Sevilla FC and was assigned to the C team, also in the fourth division.
 The following 4 February he made his professional debut with the B-side, replacing Giorgi Aburjania in a 0–1 home loss against SD Huesca in the Segunda División.

 On 26 June 2018, Pejiño renewed his contract with the Nervionenses until 2022, being definitely promoted to the reserve squad now in the Segunda División B. He made his first-team debut exactly one month later, replacing Pablo Sarabia in a 4–0 UEFA Europa League home win over Újpest FC.

 Pejiño featured sparingly in the main squad under Pablo Machín, but went on to appear exclusively for the B-side after the manager's dismissal.
 On 23 June 2020, he terminated his contract with the club.

 Las Palmas

 On 27 August 2020, Pejiño signed a two-year deal with UD Las Palmas in the second division.
+He scored a career-best seven goals during the 2022–23 season, helping his side to achieve promotion to La Liga.

+Pejiño made his debut in the top tier of Spanish football at the age of 27 on 18 August 2023, playing the last 26 minutes in a 1–0 away loss to Valencia CF. He scored his first goal in the category on 17 December, netting the opener in a 1–1 home draw against Cádiz CF.

+On 3 February 2025, after featuring in only one league match during the first half of the campaign, Pejiño moved on loan to Elche CF until the end of the second-tier season.